svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

         ],
     }

-Parallel jobs that are communicating are created by setting `RequireParallelExecution: true` which will tell the broker that he can only take as many jobs as he can run in parallel and has to leave the other jobs to another broker.
+Parallel jobs that are communicating are created by setting `RequireParallelExecution: true` which will tell the broker to take only as many jobs as can be run in parallel.
+Other jobs have to be left to other brokers.
 The estimated time for completion will have to take into account that all jobs have to run in parallel.

 ### Nodes running `dockbroker`

-Every compute node runs a `dockbroker`. `dockbroker`s advertise their existance to other brokers.
+Every compute node runs a `dockbroker`. `dockbroker`s advertise their existence to other `dockbroker`s.
 Clients can ask "Who else do you know?" to discover other brokers to get alternative offers.
 Brokers create offers and handle the scheduling of jobs.
 Nodes that have data locally available or already cached part of the Docker image (a `slice`) are cheaper and therefore preferred.
 When data has to be downloaded to and uploaded from the node, the price for the bandwidth as well as the extra time are taken into account in the offer.
 Bandwidth price and download times depend on the location of the source (e.g. it is cheaper to download data from [AWS S3](http://aws.amazon.com/s3/) when the job is run on [AWS EC2](http://aws.amazon.com/ec2/); see [AWS S3 pricing](http://aws.amazon.com/s3/pricing/)).
 This gives the system _data locality_.
 The estimated time to completion includes the estimated run times for jobs already in the queue.

 ### Clients pick Brokers